 Indicator (m) As noted in the above indicators, both facility leadership and the investigator interviewed confirm they would remain informed on criminal investigations completed by the local law enforcement staff.
-The facility leadership and the PREA Support persons were aware of the need to inform the victim if they were still in the custody of the outcome of the investigation, if it was referred for prosecution, and if the individual was indicted.
-Notification would be made if the individual was in any DJJ facility, reportedly.
+The facility leadership and the PREA Support persons were aware of the need to inform the victim if they were still in the custody of the outcome of the investigation if it was referred for prosecution, and if the individual was indicted.
+As a pretrial facility, the resident may no longer be the Cabarrus Juvenile Detention but notification would be made if the individual was in any DJJ facility reportedly.

 The North Carolina Division of Juvenile Justice and Delinquency Prevention has policy language that supports this standard.
 In determining compliance, the Auditor took into consideration many factors.
 The North Carolina Division of Juvenile Justice and Delinquency Prevention has sufficient and appropriately trained individuals who can complete sexual assault administrative investigations and have developed relationships with local law enforcement agencies to complete criminal investigations.
-North Carolina Department of Public Safety Juvenile Justice and Delinquency Prevention investigates all potential sexual-related incidents as possible PREA events, even if the residents report the actions were consensual.
-In doing so, they ensure all incidents are investigated, and evidence is collected, which provides an opportunity for a reluctant victim to come forward later.
-To ensure issues are handled impartially, the NCDPS Office of Special Investigations would assign an administrative investigator not associated with the facility.
+North Carolina DPS Juvenile Justice investigates all potential sexual-related incidents as possible PREA events even if the residents report the actions were consensual.
+In doing so they ensure all incidents are investigated, and evidence is collected, which provides an opportunity for a reluctant victim to come forward later.
+To ensure issues are handled impartially, the NCDPS Office of Special Investigations would lead the administrative investigation if the incident involved a staff member.

-During the Auditor's interview, the NCDPS-trained investigator was able to identify the steps taken to gather evidence and how the credibility of the various persons involved is determined on an individual basis, and a polygraph exam would not be required for the initiation of an investigation.
-Consistent with policy, it was stated that investigative reports would be completed on all administrative and criminal investigations.
-The facility has a plan to remain informed on criminal cases handled through the local law enforcement agency.
-Absent an actual investigation, compliance is based on policy, interviews, and documentation provided and reviewed online.
+During the Auditor's interview, the trained investigator was able to identify the steps taken to gather evidence, and how the credibility of the various persons involved is determined on an individual basis, and a polygraph exam would not be required for the initiation of an investigation.
+Consistent with policy, it was stated that investigative reports will be completed on all administrative and criminal investigations.
+The facility will remain informed on all criminal cases handled through the local law enforcement agency.
+Absent a PREA allegation the Auditor relied on policy and information obtained in formal interviews and informal conversations.